Bhashit/bhashit.github.io/_posts/2014-12-29-on-learning-mathematics.md

    largely independent of one another and all of them begin with some light material.
 I use it as leisure reading, jumping from topic to topic.
 2. [Godel, Escher and Bach][geb].
-One of the classics.
-This is tangential to the study of mathematics, but the ideas presented in this book do use quite a bit of math, in a very easy to understand manner.
-Read the reviews on Amazon or Goodreads.
+This is tangential to the study of mathematics, but the ideas presented in this book do explain some really fundamental stuff about math; things like the difference between the symbols and their interpretations, or why no powerful mathematical system can be complete and consistent.
+Even with all that serious stuff, the book is virtually unputdownable.
+Read some of the reviews on Goodreads or Amazon.
 3. [Vi Hart's YouTube channel](https://www.youtube.com/user/Vihart):
    Vi Hart is a self-described "recreational mathemusician".
-Her videos are incredibly fun, informative and insightful.
-It really is recreational math.
+Her videos are incredibly fun, informative and insightful, all at the same time.

 ## Conclusion